Giza Egypt Travel Guide

 24-Hour Layover Highlights: Morning (7 IN the morning): Head straight to the Giza Pyramids & Sphinx.
 Spend 3-4 hours.
 Late Morning/Lunch: Drive to the Grand Egyptian Museum (GEM), if open, or the Egyptian Museum in Tahrir Square.
 Afternoon: 2-3 hours exploring the museum.
 Evening: Dinner in Zamalek or Downtown Cairo.
 Consider a relaxing Nile felucca lift for a city view at dusk.

 Weekend Getaway (2-3 days): Day 1: Morning: Giza Pyramids & Sphinx.
 Afternoon: Grand Egyptian Museum (GEM) or Egyptian Museum (Tahrir).
 Evening: Sound & Light Show at the Pyramids.
 Day 2: Morning: Islamic Cairo (Khan el-Khalili bazaar, Al-Azhar Mosque, Sultan Hassan Mosque-Madrassa).
 Afternoon: Coptic Cairo (Hanging Church, Ben Ezra Synagogue).
 Evening: Dinner in Islamic Cairo or Downtown.
 Day 3 (optional): Full Day Trip to Saqqara & Dahshur, including Memphis.
-Alternative: Explore Zamalek for shopping and dining, visit Cairo Tower for panoramic views.
+Alternative: Explore Zamalek for retail therapy and dining, visit Cairo Tower for panoramic views.

 Tailor your itinerary to specific passions.